You have no items in your cart. Want to get some nice things?Go shopping

 Though Fukutake died six months later, his son Soichiro took over the project and, in 1988, invited the self-taught Ando to design, in effect, a whole swatch of its southern half.
 It was an inspired choice.
 Fukutake had visited the “Church of the Light” Ando had designed in a small, non-descript building in suburban Osaka.
 On a typically grey, forbidding wall, the architect had simply cut out one long, thin horizontal strip, and one long, thin vertical.
 Every morning, when the sun comes up, the two straight openings form a glowing, living cross, and the almost empty slab of concrete becomes an uncanny spiritual illumination.

-Then, he built Benesse House, a more regular hotel, a few minutes away, with rooms along the beach (Fukutake had long since changed the name of his company to “Benesse,” his phrase for “living well”).
+Then, he built Benesse House, more regular hotels, a few minutes away, with rooms along the beach (Fukutake had long since changed the name of his company to “Benesse,” his phrase for “ Well-Being”).
 Each of the chic structure’s 49 rooms looks out on the sea, and there is original art in every room, as well as along the corridors.
 Walk to the bathroom and you pass eerie light sculptures, and minimalist photographs of seascapes that take you into a quiet, meditative state of mind.

 The beauty of the idea is that every aspect of the complex comes from the same imagination, which means that all is of a piece.
 The hole in Oval’s roof echoes and deepens the space in Turrell’s “Open Sky.”
 And the brilliance of the notion is to realize that two contemporary foreigners, associated with the American Southwest, and a 19th century Frenchman, are all working with the same principles of light and sky and emptiness to create works of reflection more Japanese than many Japanese artists are.